Review: Line Chronic 101 Skis · 2024

 Jake Renner gave 4 of 5 stars.
 The Line Chronic 101 skis are known for their versatility and playfulness, making them a popular choice among freestyle and all-mountain skiers.
 They are designed to excel in park and freestyle environments while still offering solid performance across a range of conditions on the mountain.

 In terms of performance, the Chronic 101 skis typically offer a good blend of stability, maneuverability, and edge control.
-Their waist width of 101mm strikes a balance between medium quick edge-to-edge transitions on groomed runs and sufficient floatation in moderate powder.
+Their waist width of 101mm strikes a balance between medium-quick edge-to-edge transitions on groomed runs and sufficient flotation in moderate powder.

 FAQs